-26. Prohibition Related to Malign Foreign Talent Recruitment Programs
+26. Prohibition Related to Foreign Government-Sponsored Talent Recruitment Programs a.
 Prohibition

-As required by law, 18 Covered Individuals participating in a Malign Foreign Talent Recruitment Program are prohibited from participating in projects selected for federal funding under this NOFO.
-Should an award result from this NOFO, the recipient must exercise ongoing due diligence to reasonably ensure that no such individuals participating on the DOE-funded project are participating in a Malign Foreign Talent Recruitment Program.
+Persons participating in a Foreign Government-Sponsored Talent Recruitment Program of a Foreign Country of Risk are prohibited from participating in projects selected for federal funding under this NOFO.
+Should an award result from this NOFO, the recipient must exercise ongoing due diligence to reasonably ensure that no individuals participating on the DOE-funded project are participating in a Foreign Government-Sponsored Talent Recruitment Program of a Foreign Country of Risk.
 Consequences for violations of this prohibition will be determined according to applicable law, regulations, and policy.
+Further, the recipient must notify DOE within five (5) business days upon learning that an individual on the project team is or is believed to be